 Thomas Edward Patrick Brady Jr. was selected in the sixth round (199th overall) by the New England Patriots in the 2000 NFL Draft.
 All he's done since then is go on to become the most accomplished player in the history of the league, winning seven Super Bowls and holding numerous passing records.

 Following 20 seasons and six championships with the Patriots, Brady signed as a free agent with the Tampa Bay Buccaneers in 2020, winning a seventh title in his first season with the team.
-He announced his retirement in February 2022 after his second season with the Bucs, but revealed in March he's returning for a 23rd NFL season.
+He announced his second retirement in February 2023 after his third season with the Bucs, one year after a brief run-in with retirement before returning for a 23rd NFL season in 2022.
+Now, it looks like Brady is officially done.

 Get to know more about Brady, who is gone but far from forgotten in New England: